CMDCONN/stf-connor/README.md

 ### 3. Set up environment variables

-Using the .env.example file as a template, create a .env file in its place, to generate a new key simply run this:
+The env example file can be found at: `/meproj/.env.example` Using the .env.example file as a template, create an .env file in its place, to generate a new key run this:
+Dont forget that if you're using python3 replace python with python3
 ```bash
 python -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"
 ```

-Then copy the generated key into your .env file like so:
+Then copy the generated key into your .env.example file like so:

 ```
 SECRET_KEY=your_generated_key_here
 ```
 Then remove the .example from the .env.example file name.

+it should now be named `.env`

 ### 4. Run the development server